Thinking about building your own ultimate mobile clamp rack? Check out this cool mobile clamp rack DIY project where I made it easy to move around!

 Ok, and I’m not lying this time.
 That really does do it for this clamp rack.
 I haven’t quite figured out where I want to keep it yet, but for now I’ll place it in a corner.

 I think I’ll have to come back and add on a handle on each side to make grabbing and pulling this thing around, easier.
-Click this link if you would like a set of plans for this one.
+Click here for the DIY clamp rack plans if you would like a set of plans for this one.

 I hope you enjoyed it because I loved this project.
 I like things having a home and being easy to find.
 I hope this inspires you to make a clamp rack of your own.